Decades after the end of the war in Cambodia, communities are still trapped in fear

 Decades after the civil war, agriculture, schools, and housing are still not safe.

 MAG is in Cambodia right now finding and destroying landmines.
-And with a generous MAG supporter matching all donations, there has never been a better time to donate.

 Meet some of our team in Cambodia, and people supported by our work